What Is an ATS Resume? - The Complete Guide for Your Resumes

 Get Started

 You applied to forty jobs.
 You are qualified for most of them.
 You have not heard back from a single one.
-If that sounds familiar, you are in good company and you are almost certainly dealing with one of two problems, not one.
+If that sounds familiar, you are in good company, and you are almost certainly dealing with one of two problems, not one.

 Most job seekers assume keyword mismatch is the culprit.
 They stuff their resume with terms from the job listing description and wonder why nothing changes.
 What they miss is the more fundamental issue: their resume may not be parsing correctly at all.
 A broken parse means are invisible regardless of how many you add.

-What is ATS resume ?
+What is an ATS resume ?

 An ATS resume (Applicant Tracking System resume) is a resume specifically formatted and written to be easily read and processed by hiring software used by most US employers.